torvalds/linux/Documentation/scsi/scsi-changer.rst

 If the module finds the changer, it prints some messages about the device [ try "dmesg" if you don't see anything ] and should show up in /proc/devices.
 If not....  some changers use ID ? / LUN 0 for the device and ID ? / LUN 1 for the robot mechanism.
-But Linux does *not* look for LUNs other than 0 as default, because there are too many broken devices.
+But GNU/Linux does *not* look for LUNs other than 0 as default, because there are too many broken devices.
 So you can try: